Claypool Hill Mall: 2000's

 In September 2000, a couple from nearby Richlands, Virginia announced they would open a multiplex cinema at the mall.
 Featuring reclining love-seat style seating and a 2000-square-foot arcade, the theater was scheduled to open on November 1, 2000.

 On April 28, 2001, it was announced that Dixie Pottery would join the mall.
 The expected opening was May 1, and it would be the second location in the company's 44-year history.

 2010's

 At the start of 2016, it was announced that the Kmart location, operating under Big Kmart, would close in April.
 The store employed 50 people, and the liquidation sale would start on January 24, 2016.

 2020's

 In March 2023, it was announced that Belk would switch to an outlet-style location, offering discounted items from other Belk stores nationwide.

-Belk is stated to be one of the final remaining tenants occupying the mall.
+Belk Outlet is stated to be one of the final remaining tenants occupying the mall, alongside Broadway Cinema, Subway and Anytime Fitness.

+In 2024, Subway, the last restaurant in the mall, closed.
+In 2025, Broadway Cinemas would begin selling food to offer a restaurant location in the mall.

+2026

+As of January 2026, Belk Outlet, the last remaining store in Claypool Hill Mall, announced they'll be going out of business, officially leaving Broadway Cinemas and Anytime Fitness as the last tenants of the mall.